 - Make sure you’ve locked any sheds, garages or side gates.

 - That spare key under a rock by the back door?
 Leave it with someone you trust instead.

 - Consider installing external motion sensor lights if you don’t already have them.
 They’re one of the best deterrents for burglars after dark.

 Double check your locks

 - You’ll probably check the doors before you leave, but did you remember the windows?
-Make sure all your windows are tightly closed and locked wherever possible.
-Put a bar in sliding window tracks to stop them being jimmied open.
+Make sure all your windows are tightly closed and locked whenever possible.
+Put a bar in sliding window tracks to stop them from being jimmied open.
 Keep a note of any windows you don’t think are very secure; if you don’t have time now, remember to get them upgraded with locks or latches when you get home.

 - If you’ve recently lent your keys to someone that you’re not sure you can trust, now’s the time to get your locks re-keyed.
 It’s quick and easy for a qualified locksmith to do – and now’s the chance to get one master key for all your door locks!

 - Consider installing a security system before you go, particularly one you can monitor remotely.
 There are many different options, but you can get advice from any Master Locksmith offering the ‘Alarms & CCTV’ service on our Find a Master Locksmith tool.

 If you need a boost to your home’s security before you go away for the holidays, a Master Locksmith can help.
 All of our members are qualified tradespeople, insured, police-checked and hold all relevant security licences and registrations, as well as adhering to our strict Code of Conduct.
 They can give you peace of mind that when you get back, your home will be just as you left it.